How to Buy Tickets to the 2026 World Cup

 FIFA Controls Resale Market

 Our favorite part about the ticketing, consistent since 2006 has been availability of resale tickets on FIFA’s platform – and at face value.
 Can’t attend a match?
 Get your money back by relisting it on FIFA and once it sells, you get a refund.
-FIFA also instills some guardrails via technology that really increases the friction for resale on second-hand markets; plus, it is technically violating terms of use and there have been cases of people being turned away for violating terms of use.
+FIFA also instills some guardrails through technology that significantly increases the friction for resale on second-hand markets; additionally, it technically violates terms of use, and there have been cases where people were turned away for violating these terms.

-Can it be stopped?
-No, but it can be minimized.
+Can FIFA really stop it?
+No, but FIFA can minimize it.
 So you will still see people selling second-hand tickets for thousands of dollars above face value, but you can also find resale availability on the FIFA platform.

 If people have thousands of dollars to spend on tickets, read up on hospitality tickets and luxury travel packages which may be your preferred method of attending a World Cup.